-4.6.3 LAN
+4.5.3 LAN

-Choose menu "Network → LAN", you can configure the IP parameters of the LAN on the screen as below.
+Choose menu "Network→LAN", you can configure the IP parameters of the LAN on the screen as below.

 LAN

-MAG C Address: 00-0A-EB-13-09-19
+MAC Address: F4-EC-38-B5-D2-45

-IF Address: 192.168.0.1
+IP Address: 192.168.0.1

-Sub onet Mask: 255.255.255.0 💌
+Subnet Mask: 255.255.255.0 💌

+IGMP Proxy: Enable 💌

+Note:IGMP(Internet Group Management Protocol) works for IPTV multicast stream.

+The device supports both IGMP proxy with enabled/disabled option and IGMP snooping.

 Save

-Figure 4-15 LAN
+Figure 4-14 LAN

-- MAC Address The physical address of the Router, as seen from the LAN.
-The value can't be changed. - IP Address Enter the IP address of your Router or reset it in dotted-decimal notation (factory default: 192.168.0.1).

-Subnet Mask - An address code that determines the size of the network.
-Normally use 255.255.255.0 as the subnet mask.
+- MAC Address The physical address of the router, as seen from the LAN.
+The value can't be changed. - IP Address Enter the IP address of your router or reset it in dotted-decimal notation (factory default: 192.168.0.1). - Subnet Mask An address code that determines the size of the network.
+Normally use 255.255.255.0 as the subnet mask. - > IGMP Proxy - If you want to watch TV through IGMP, please Enable it.

-- 1) If you change the IP Address of LAN, you must use the new IP Address to log in the Router. - 2) If the new LAN IP Address you set is not in the same subnet, the IP Address pool of the DHCP server will change accordingly at the same time, while the Virtual Server and DMZ Host will not take effect until they are re-configured.
+- 1. If you change the IP Address of LAN, you must use the new IP Address to login the router. - 2.
+If the new LAN IP Address you set is not in the same subnet, the IP Address pool of the DHCP server will change accordingly at the same time, while the Virtual Server and DMZ Host will not take effect until they are re-configured.

-4.7 Wireless
+4.6 Wireless

-Figure 4-16 Wireless menu
+Figure 4-15 Wireless menu

-There are five submenus under the Wireless menu (shown in Figure 4-16): Wireless Settings, Wireless Security, Wireless MAC Filtering, Wireless Advanced and Wireless Statistics.
+There are five submenus under the Wireless menu (shown in Figure 4-15): Wireless Settings, Wireless Security, Wireless MAC Filtering, Wireless Advanced and Wireless Statistics.
 Click any of them, and you will be able to configure the corresponding function.

-4.7.1 Wireless Settings
+4.6.1 Wireless Settings

-Choose menu "Wireless → Wireless Settings", you can configure the basic settings for the wireless network on this page.
+Choose menu "Wireless $\rightarrow$ Wireless Setting", you can configure the basic settings for the wireless network on this page.